-Name of Audit Staff Reason

-No Audit Staff resigned in FY 2016 N/A
+Name of Audit Staff Reason No Audit Staff resigned in FY 2016 N/A

-The manufactor of the Owner Orangliana Dent A

 ^{}The members of the Group Compliance Dept. were separated effective 9 October 2016.
 A new internal audit personnel from ALMI has been assigned to handle the Group audit functions.